jeremyreeder/gridscout/docs/_posts/2020-06-03-comparison-of-bends.md

 A "bend" is a knot for joining two ropes together.
 Thinking that it would be helpful to know which bends do this job best, I took eight pieces of my daughter's fishing line and did a little experiment.

 In each piece I tied a different bend, which I greased before pulling it tight.
 I then hung the resulting loop on a hook and suspended a bag from it.
 I filled the bag with screwdrivers and wrenches and stuff, till the fishing line either broke or slipped to a completely untied state.

-I was most interested in measuring the "security", or resistance to slipping, which is why I intentionally chose the slipperiest material available to me.
+I was most interested in measuring the "security", or resistance to slipping, as opposed to breaking strength.
+That's why I intentionally chose the slipperiest material available to me.
 I hoped that all eight lines would slip rather than breaking; but alas, some knots just won't slip.

 ### Results